Akhil Bharatiya Vidyarthi Parishad: Links to the BJP

-Activities
+Social Activism

 The ABVP's manifesto includes agendas such as educational and university reforms.
 It competes in student-body elections in colleges and universities.
 Students for Development (SFD) is an initiative by the ABVP to promote "right perspective towards the need of holistic and sustainable development" in students.
 The official ABVP magazine is Rashtriya Chhatrashakti, which is published monthly in Hindi in New Delhi.

 ABVP conducts self-defense training program for girls titled "Mission Sahasi" all over India.

-ABVP conducted door-to-door screening in more than 100 slums of Delhi for Covid-19 symptoms and encouraged people to register for vaccination.
+ABVP conducted door-to-door screening in more than 100 slums of Delhi for COVID-19 symptoms and encouraged people to register for vaccination.